crimsonclyde/mmm-udr/README.md

 ![Full screen screenshot](./screenshots/MagicMirror%C2%B2-UDR_full.png)

 ## F.A.Q.
-**Question:** *Cannot update my module I get sopmething like: Your local changes to the following files would be overwritten by merge: (some file).
+**Question:** *Cannot update my module I get something like: Your local changes to the following files would be overwritten by merge: (some file).
 Please, commit your changes or stash them before you can merge.*

 **Answer:**
-<br>This message basically give you the information that you have changed something locally and you have not submittet this to GitHub.
+<br>This message basically tells you that you have changed something locally and you have not submittet this to GitHub.
 That's fine for the moment if you have changed only the calendar file `udr-cal.txt`.<br />
 Backup this file somewhere outside of the `./modules/mmm-udr/ folder`.
-Now we reset the repository.
-Once again please backup your the files which you have changed!
-Otherwise they are lost.
+Now we use reset on the repository.
+<br><b>!
+Be sure that you have a backup of your changed files !</b></br>

 ```
 cd /path/to/MagicMirror/modules/mmm-udr
 git reset --hard
 ```
+Now you should be able to update `mmm-udr` and copy the calendar file back into your module directory

+## Developement Status
+A basisc running beta gold version.
+Module works fine, but it is a poor code quality and not hardend against input errors with the calendar file.
+I am not sure if I ever want to improve this, reason is simple, during the developement of this module I started to hate NodeJS and JS.
+Not to meant personal.
+I seems that I am to stupid and therefore not able to get a hang of this script language.
+Sorry

-## Copyright 2019 CrimsonClyde
+## Copyright

+`2019 by CrimsonClyde,`

 MIT License [tl;dr](https://tldrlegal.com/license/mit-license)